bitovi/academy/src/angular/16-order-history-component/order-history-component.md

 If you've implemented the solution correctly you should be able to navigate to [http://localhost:4200/order-history](http://localhost:4200/order-history) and see _'history works!'_.

+✏️ Update the spec file  __src/app/app.component.spec.ts__ to be:

+@diff ../14-building-order-form/app.component.spec.ts ./app.component.spec.ts only

+> If you've implemented the solution correctly, when you run `npm run test` all tests will pass!

 ## P1: What you need to know

 You got this already, but just in case, here's some hints: